Prepare Your Own Pumpkin for Pie

 Use a spoon to scoop out the seeds and stringy “guts” from the inside of the pumpkin and set them aside.
 You can use those later for roasting pumpkin seeds, so don’t throw them out.

 Rest a fine mesh strainer over a large bowl.
 Line the fine mesh strainer with cheesecloth.
 Add the pumpkin puree to the lined fine mesh strainer and let it drain for 1-2 hours, until the pumpkin is thick and holds its shape when pressed together in the cheesecloth.
-It’ll look like this:
+When you unwrap it, it’ll look like this:

 - Prep Time: 30 minutes